AnyLog-co/documentation/examples/Connecting Nodes.md

 The Messaging listener is enabled such that data can be published on an AnyLog node and assigned to a topic like an MQTT broker.

-***Note: The IP and Ports declared for communication between members and applications needs to be open.
-Remove firewall restrictions as needed.***
+***Note: The IP and Ports used by the active listeners on each node needs to be open - remove firewall restrictions as needed.***

 ## The TCP listener - Communicating with peer nodes